yours-org/yours-wallet/docs/gitbook/actions/list-ordinal.md

 ---
 description: List an ordinal for sale via OrdLock at a fixed BSV price.
+Currently disabled in Yours Wallet.
 icon: tag
 ---

 # listOrdinal

+{% hint style="danger" %}
+**Listing creation is currently disabled in Yours Wallet** (OPL-4694).
+Calling `listOrdinal` through the wallet fails closed with a deprecation error until the replacement listing contract ships.
+Buying others' listings and cancelling your own still work.
+The wallet also cancels any OrdLock listings it owns when the Ordinals tab loads and before a BSV sweep.
+See `docs/ordlock-listing-disable.md` in the repo.
+{% endhint %}

 **Package:** `@1sat/actions`
 **Category:** Marketplace